 The fund has entered into expense offset arrangements with Putnam Investor Services, Inc. and State Street whereby Putnam Investor Services, Inc.'s and State Street's fees are reduced by credits allowed on cash balances.
-For the reporting period, the fund's expenses were reduced by \$5,503 under the expense offset arrangements.
+For the reporting period, the fund's expenses were reduced by \$14,118 under the expense offset arrangements.

-Each Independent Trustee of the fund receives an annual Trustee fee, of which \$805, as a quarterly retainer, has been allocated to the fund, and an additional fee for each Trustees meeting attended.
+Each Independent Trustee of the fund receives an annual Trustee fee, of which \$286, as a quarterly retainer, has been allocated to the fund, and an additional fee for each Trustees meeting attended.
 Trustees also are reimbursed for expenses they incur relating to their services as Trustees.
+These fees are being paid by Putnam Management as part of the management contract.